Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-shipping.md

 references → packetery-module-carrier
 references → packetery-module-checkout
 references → packetery-module-root
+references → packetery-module-framework

 The method reads the carrier entity and the carrier options of `packetery-module-carrier`, and it uses them for the title and for the active state [VERIFY: src/Packetery/Module/Shipping/ShippingProvider.php#getSortedCachedMethods].
-The method asks `packetery-module-checkout` for the rates of the package, and it gives that call the identifiers of the other Packeta methods of the zone
+The method asks `packetery-module-checkout` for the rates of the package, and it gives that call the carrier identifiers and the titles of the Packeta methods of the zone, including its own [VERIFY: src/Packetery/Module/Shipping/BaseShippingMethod.php#calculate_shipping].
-[VERIFY: src/Packetery/Module/Shipping/BaseShippingMethod.php#calculate_shipping].
 The base method takes its services from the service container of the plugin, because WooCommerce builds a shipping method without a container [VERIFY: src/Packetery/Module/Shipping/BaseShippingMethod.php#__construct].
-The module reads the countries of a zone through the repository of `packetery-module-root`, and it reads the car delivery identifiers of `packetery-core` [VERIFY: src/Packetery/Module/Shipping/ShippingProvider.php#loadClasses].
+The module reads the countries of a zone through the repository of `packetery-module-root` [VERIFY: src/Packetery/Module/Shipping/ShippingProvider.php#addMethods], and it reads the car delivery identifiers of `packetery-core`
+[VERIFY: src/Packetery/Module/Shipping/ShippingProvider.php#loadClasses].

 ## packetery-module-shipping: known limitations